-Care Homes and Sheltered Housing
+Care Homes & Sheltered Housing

 5.2.1.2 Multi-Basement Buildings

-For dwellings with multiple floors below ground level, a protected stairway, and an AWFSS, 9m meters should not be exceeded for from the foot of the protected stair to any habitable room
+For dwellings with multiple floors below ground level, a protected stairway, and an AWFSS, 9m meters should not be exceeded for from the foot of the

 6.4 (b) Dwelling Houses with one or more storey greater than 7.5m in height (4 storeys)